The DOS Virtual Engagement Plan

 What the student of concern can expect from the DOS team after a referral is submitted:

-- A DOS case manager may schedule a meeting by phone or Zoom to discuss the concern
+A DOS case manager may schedule a meeting in person or by phone/Zoom to discuss the concern

 The Office of the Dean of Students will continue to offer individualized support to students based on the referrals that are submitted to Center for Student Assistance and Advocacy.
 All meetings with the DOS case managers will take place by phone or Zoom.
 Once a referral or report is filed, a DOS case manager will work with the student of concern to schedule a meeting.
 Below are the different types of support services the DOS team offers the LUC student community.

 - Coordinated Assistance and Resource Education (CARE) support services - Ramblers who may need general assistance overcoming difficulties, navigating University systems, or getting connected to available resources (examples include students experiencing grief or loss, struggling general mental health concerns, or overcoming serious personal difficulties).
-Click here to submit a referral for a personal concern.
+Submit a referral for a personal concern.

 - Behavioral Concerns Team (BCT) interventions - Ramblers whose behavior presents a possible threat to the safety or well-being of oneself or others (examples include suicidal ideation, self-harm, violence or threats against others).
-Click here to submit a referral for a behavioral concern.
+Submit a referral for a behavioral concern.

 - Equity support services - Ramblers reporting alleged or suspected gender-based or bias-motivated misconduct by any student, staff, or faculty member; reporting any unethical or discriminatory conduct by any University employee (examples include reports of sexual assault, stalking, dating/domestic violence, and harassment/misconduct of any kind motivated by bias against a protected class such as race, religion, etc.).
-Click here to submit a referral for an equity concern.
+Submit a referral for an equity concern.

 The Office of the Dean of Students is prepared to support students by connecting them to the right resources at Loyola and assisting them in navigating personal concerns.
 If a Rambler becomes unwell, please follow the steps listed below to receive support: